AdobeDocs/advertising.sv-SE/help/creative/experiences/experience-performance-details.md

       ![Device performance](/help/creative/assets/experience-report-device-performance.png "Device performance"){width="100" zoomable="yes"}
       -->

-* **Fliken Creative Performance***: En prestandaöversikt av creative och bundle- eller ad-tagg, inklusive:
+* **Creative Performance** tab*: En prestandaöversikt av creative och bundle eller ad tag, inklusive:

    * **Creative** subtab: The total number of imponsions, clicks, and CTR for each creative in the experience.<!-- No breakdown yet for the individual ad elements and/or the served ads. -->